Fallout season 2

-The second season of the American post-apocalyptic drama television series Fallout is set to premiere on December 17, 2025 on Amazon Prime Video, with the remaining episodes releasing weekly through to February 4, 2026.
+The second season of the American post-apocalyptic drama television series Fallout premiered on December 16, 2025 on Amazon Prime Video, with the remaining episodes released weekly through February 3, 2026.
 Based on the role-playing video game franchise created by Tim Cain and Leonard Boyarsky, the series is set two centuries after the Great War of 2077, in which society has collapsed following a nuclear holocaust.
-The season stars Ella Purnell, Aaron Moten, Kyle MacLachlan, Moisés Arias, Xelia Mendes-Jones, and Walton Goggins.

-The second season continues the story set in the wasteland of post-nuclear America and will introduce New Vegas, a major location from the video game Fallout: New Vegas.
+The season stars Ella Purnell, Aaron Moten, Moisés Arias, Frances Turner, Kyle MacLachlan, and Walton Goggins.
+This season continues the story set in the wasteland of post-nuclear America and introduced New Vegas, a major location from the video game Fallout: New Vegas.

+The season received positive reviews from critics, praising the character development, performances, visuals, and production values.
+It received ten nominations at the 78th Primetime Emmy Awards.